ydyjya/Awesome-LLM-Safety/README.md

 ---
 ## 🧑‍🏫 Scholars 👩‍🏫
-**In this section, we list some of the experts we consider to be experts in the field of LLM Safety!**
+**In this section, we list some of the scholars we consider to be experts in the field of LLM Safety!**

 |     Scholars     |                                                                     HomePage&Google Scholars                                                                     |                                                                                                      Keywords or Interested                                                                                                       |
 |:----------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|